MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 >*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection), Windows Server 2019, Windows Server 2016, Windows Server 2012 R2*

+>[!NOTE]
+> To provide a unified and streamlined customer experience, **Azure Information Protection client (classic)** and **Label Management** in the Azure Portal are being **deprecated** as of **March 31, 2021**.
+This time-frame allows all current Azure Information Protection customers to transition to our unified labeling solution using the Microsoft Information Protection Unified Labeling platform.
+Learn more in the official [deprecation notice](https://aka.ms/aipclassicsunset).

 > [!NOTE]
-> This article is for the current general availability version of the Azure Information Protection scanner with the Azure Information Protection client (classic), and the preview version of the scanner for the current general availability version of the Azure Information Protection unified labeling client.
+> This article is for the current general availability version of the Azure Information Protection scanner with the Azure Information Protection client (classic), and for the current general availability version of the Azure Information Protection unified labeling client and scanner.
 >
 > If you have previously installed the scanner and want to upgrade it, use the following upgrade instructions and then use the instructions on this page, omitting the step to install the scanner:
 > - For the classic client: [Upgrading the Azure Information Protection scanner](./rms-client/client-admin-guide.md#upgrading-the-azure-information-protection-scanner)